Fall 2024 Application Guidelines

 Step 2: Submit the Communication Sciences and Disorders Centralized (CSDCAS) Application by January 12th, 8:59 p.m., PST

-- You will be able to follow the status of your application through your CSDCAS account to see when letters of recommendation are received.
+You will be able to follow the status of your application through your CSDCAS account, including monitoring when letters of recommendation are received.

 Please provide a statement that describes your academic preparation, scholarly/research interests, and professional goals.
 Within your statement, please address the following issues: